 As the example shows the generated code takes into account any name mappings specified via @Mapping.
-If the type of a mapped attribute is different in source and target entity, MapStruct will either apply an automatic conversion (as e.g. for the price property, see also Implicit type conversions) or optionally invoke another mapping method (as e.g. for the driver property, see also Mapping object references).
+If the type of a mapped attribute is different in source and target entity, MapStruct will either apply an automatic conversion (as e.g. for the price property, see also Implicit type conversions) or optionally invoke / create another mapping method (as e.g. for the driver / engine property, see also Mapping object references).
+MapStruct will only create a new mapping method if and only if the source and target property are properties of a Bean and they themselves are Beans or simple properties. i.e. they are not Collection or Map type properties.

 Collection-typed attributes with the same element type will be copied by creating a new instance of the target collection type containing the elements from the source property.
 For collection-typed attributes with different element types each element will be mapped individually and added to the target collection (see Mapping collections).